Box Office Hours

 A sold-out highlight of 2013, Milk Train is a tour-de-force for Jennifer Steyn as the unforgettable Flora Goforth.
 Using Williams' original Kabuki stagehands, this surprising, witty, and elegiac play is not to be missed.

-This powerful fantasia on the death of Jackson Pollock wowed audiences in 2009, and is newly reinvented by a South African dream team cast, directed by Festival curator David Kaplan
+This powerful fantasia on the death of Jackson Pollock wowed audiences in 2009, and is newly reinvented by a South African dream team cast, in repertory with Milk Train..

-Journey to the beach for an autobiographical one-act that traces the poetic contours of Williams' first true love and heartbreak in Provincetown.
+Journey to the beach for a moving, autobiographical one-act that traces the poetic contours of Williams’ first true love and heartbreak in Provincetown.

 John Guare’s laugh-out-loud new play is an adaptation of a Tennessee Williams short story.
 Don’t miss the rare chance to share in the developing work from one of the world’s best-known playwrights.